NIB-SI/PhasiHunter/README.md

 # phasihunter
-welcome to phasihunter 😉
+Welcome to phasihunter 😉
-a multithreaded program for mining phasiRNA regulation pathways based on multiple reference sequences
+A multithreaded program for mining phasiRNA regulation pathways based on multiple reference sequences

 ![image.png|425](https://sandbox-1314381151.cos.ap-nanjing.myqcloud.com/pic/202307312031023.png)

-# table of contents
+## Table of contents
-- dependencies
+- Dependencies
-- installation
+- Installation
-- use case
+- Use case
-- copyright
+- Copyright

-# dependencies
+## Dependencies
-phasihunter is a CLI program runing on linux platform. the correction runing of phasihunter depends on some existing software.
+phasihunter is a CLI program runing on linux platform.
+The correction runing of phasihunter depends on some existing softwares.
 - bowtie
 - biopython
 - bedtools